 - In excess of £50 million of applications have been received; - The funding has been provided to a wide range of projects including skills and training, support for individuals, support for business, civil infrastructure and construction and maintenance works; - The 2011 spend is primarily associated with lengthy construction projections and allows the economic effect of the stimulus projects to taper off rather than come to an abrupt end; - Spend will continue in 2011 and into 2012 for skills and training as reported to the States by the Treasury Minister earlier this year.
 The projects at Highlands College, Advance to Work and Advance Plus will continue until September 2012 from fiscal stimulus funding.
-Proposals in this Business Plan seek to provide ongoing funding for these initiatives based on proposals from the Skills Board; and - In total over £40 million has been allocated and the scheme is now closed with a small contingency leaving a balance of £3.6 million to be returned to the Consolidated Fund.
-The Council of Ministers is proposing in the Business Plan to invest these funds in the Phillips Street Shaft project as part of the 2012 Capital Programme.
+Proposals in this Business Plan seek to provide ongoing funding for these initiatives based on proposals from the Skills Board; and - In total £40 million has been allocated and the scheme is now closed with £3.6 million returned to the Consolidated Fund.
+The remaining contingency balance of £0.4 million and any further unspent balances as schemes are completed will also be transferred to the Consolidated Fund.